Cemento-Ossifying fibroma (1st stage)

 - Benign fibro-osseous neoplasm.
 It is difficult to differentiate the calcified tissue within the lesion between bone and cementum.

-- Most commonly in the third and forth decade.
+- Most commonly in the third and fourth decade of life.st -st

-- It is usually located in the premolar/molar area in the mandible.
+- It is usually located in the premolar/molar area of the mandible.

 - Three stages of development: radiolucent - mixed - radiopaque.

-- In early stage it appears as unilocular, well-defined radiolucency.
+- In early stages it appears as unilocular, well-defined radiolucency.

-- With time radiopaque foci develop within the lesion.
+- As the lesion grows radiopaque foci develop within the radiolucency.

-- When radiopaque is usually surrounded by a thin radiolucent halo.
+- As the lesion matures it becomes radiopaque.
+The radiopacity is surrounded by a thin radiolucent ring.

-- Generally asymptomatic, unless they become large enough.
+- Generally is asymptomatic unless it grows large enough.